co-founder and team member Autumn 2006 - September 2009. Art historian,

 at Yale University beginning in the fall of 2013.
 Ashley is currently

 doing an internship at Art Laboratory Berlin.

 art history and literature at the University of Urbino, Carlo Bo, where

 she received her BA in 2011.
 In 2009/2010 she also studied at the Free

 University in Berlin.
-Chiara is currently doing an internship at Art Laboratory
+In 2013 Chiara completed an internship at Art Laboratory

 Berlin assisting production of current and upcoming exhibitions and events.